TheMetalCode/jenkins-ruby-scripts/README.md

 * ruby-2.1.0
 * jruby-1.7.10

-These are some ruby scripts I wrote to assist in our Jenkins implementation at [The City](http://github.com/thecity), specifically relating to post-build tasks.
 Each of these scripts can be executed in a [shell post-build task](https://wiki.jenkins-ci.org/display/JENKINS/PostBuildScript+Plugin).

 ### jenkins_build_result_grabber.rb ###